Pennsylvania rental assistance.

 Applying for rental assistance resources

-Call the Pennsylvania Department of Public Welfare at 1-800-692-7462, or you can call your local community action agency or social service office.
-They can help you meet your housing needs.
+In addition to the local programs above, call the Pennsylvania Department of Public Welfare or Human Services at 1-800-692-7462.
+Or struggling renters can call their local community action agency or social service office.
+They can help low-income households and struggling tenants meet their housing needs.
 Clients can learn about all the rent assistance programs that are available to them.